 - The Income Tax Act section that distinguishes between charitable and political activities

 This is a golden opportunity for the Government of Canada to fully implement the recommendations of the Consultation Panel on Political Activity.
-In addition to what the court found, the recommendations included:

 Environmental Defense action campaign including a petition for individuals to add their support.